msaqib25/playbook/slack.md

 ### 4) Join your project channels
 For each active project, our leads start a public channel with #proj- (like #proj-spark, #proj-litterati , #proj-unation. #proj-boloro).
 Join the project channel that you are assigned to.

-**Project Channel Notes:**
-- Project channels are only **internal use** channels. **We will never have any clients on them.**
-- If you start the project channel; invite the appropriate team members to it.
-- Avoid the temptation to join project channels that you are not a part of.
-- If your team has been using a private channel for their project, consider archiving it and moving the discussions and conversations to the new #proj- channel.
-- Archive the #proj- channel once the project is over and help us with house-keeping.

 ### 5) Join client channel for your project*
 For each active project where the client wants to collaborate with us, our leads start a public channel with #client- (like #client-mpa , #client-unation, #client-boloro).
 Join the appropriate channel for the project where the client is collaborating.

-**Client Channel Notes:**
-- Be aware that **any channel that starts with #client- has a client on it.** Your tone, responses and style of communication should be professional.
-- To invite a client, once you have created the channel, send a msg to @admins from the channel with a Name and Email address of the client you want added to this channel.
-- @admins will send an invite to the email address a create the client as a Single Channel Member - meaning they cannot be see or be added to any other channels.
-- @admins will only add a client to the channel the request came from.
-- When a project is finished, archive both the #proj- and the #client- channel.
-Before archiving the #client- channel request @admins to deactivate the client account

 ## Living with Slack